cortex-js/cortexjs.io/docs/compute-engine/08-guide-types.md

 </div>

-Here are the type of various numeric values:
+Here is the type of various numeric values:

 | Value               | Type                |
 | ------------------: | :------------------ |